TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2startclustrezeppelin"></a>
 #### Starting Cluster with Apache Zeppelin

-Optionally, you can start an instance of Apache Zeppelin server with the cluster.
+Optionally, you can start an instance of the Apache Zeppelin server with the cluster.
 [Apache Zeppelin](https://zeppelin.apache.org/) provides a web-based interactive notebook that is pre-configured to communicate with the TIBCO ComputeDB cluster.
 The Zeppelin server is launched on the same EC2 instance where the lead node is running.